21 Best Singer Websites (Examples) 2026

 Built with: Elementor

-Soni Withaneye sparks curiosity with the massive slideshow where each slide features text and a CTA button.
-Part of the slider (on the bottom) is also an audio player to listen to her new release without needing to leave the page and access a 3rd-party platform.
+Soni Withaneye sparks curiosity with the massive slideshow, each slide featuring text and a CTA button.
+Part of the slider (on the bottom) is also an audio player so you can listen to her new release without leaving the page and accessing a third-party platform.

-One thing that we haven’t seen on any other singer’s website is the footer reveal that Soni Withaneye uses.
+One thing we haven’t seen on any other singer’s website is the footer reveal that Soni Withaneye uses.
 It’s a cool detail that enriches the overall user experience.
-But this page also has other catchy animations to make it more engaging.
+This page also features other engaging animations to enhance its appeal.

-Note: Use animations and effects (but don’t overdo it) to raise your site’s engagement level.
+Note: Use animations and effects (but avoid overdoing it) to increase your site’s engagement level.